ganeti/ganeti/doc/iallocator.rst

 Reference implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Ganeti's default iallocator is "hail" which is part of the separate
+Ganeti's default iallocator is "hail" which is available when "htools"
-ganeti-htools project.
-In order to see its source code please clone
-``git://git.ganeti.org/htools.git``.
-Note that htools is implemented
-using the Haskell programming language.
+components have been enabled at build time (see :doc:`install-quick` for
+more details).

 .. vim: set textwidth=72 :
 ..
 Local Variables: